philcali/pits-infra/README.md

 - AWS IAM Role, allows X509 authentication on the device for AWS credentials
 - AWS IAM Managed Policy, allows the device to upload videos
 - AWS IoT Role Alias, for the credentials provider to assume the role
+- AWS Cognito user pool and client acting as identity management for the console
+- AWS API Gateway acting as a control plane for the console and devices
+- AWS API Gateway Websocket server acting as a (optional) data plane for the devices

 That's it currently.
 There will be more to come for notifications, rules engines, and other such automation.